DroidScript/Docs/files/markup/README.md

 # DroidScript Markup

-This folder contains all the markup files for each controls, methods, and components of **DroidScript**'s **app** object.
-Each file is a javascript file that resembles a codebase with all the codes removed and only the **comments** are left.
+This folder contains all the markup files for all controls, methods, and components of **DroidScript**'s **app** object.
+Each file is a JavaScript file that resembles a codebase with all the code removed and only the **comments** left.

-> DroidScript Docs has a VS Code Extension that enables you to Generate docs and view them live in the browser.
+> There is a VS Code Extension that generates docs on-the-fly and displays a preview live in the editor.
 Install it [here](https://marketplace.visualstudio.com/items?itemName=droidscript.droidscript-docs).

-## Javascript `.js` vs Markdown `.md`
+## Why JavaScript `.js` and NOT Markdown `.md`?

 ### For **`API`** documentation, use **`Javascript`** file.
-It allows easy editing of documentation through markup comments in a **jsdoc** format especially when working on function definitions.
+It allows easy editing of documentation through markup comments in **jsdoc** format especially when working on function definitions.
 Also, when working on Code Editors such as VS Code, the syntax highlighting and autocompletion makes writing the comments more easy and fun.

-### For general purpose documentation, use **`Markdown`** file.
+### For general purpose documentation use the **`Markdown`** file format.
 See **`"en/intro"`** folder for reference.

 ## Parts

-These are the parts of the DroidScript Docs page.
+These are the parts of each DroidScript Doc page, in their required order.
+Parts may be missing or added later, as long as they are in the correct order.

 - Header
 - Long Description